María Rosa Urraca Pastor: Carlist

-When detained, active in joint right-wing women groupings or collecting funds to pay fines, Urraca started to meet and forged closer relations with female Carlists; she was particularly impressed by María Ortega de Pradera, local ACM leader and wife of the Traditionalist theorist Victor Pradera.
-She later claimed having been fascinated by their unshaken Christianity, valiance and fortitude, especially against the bewilderment of the Alfonsine monarchism.
-During the winter of 1931-1932 she neared the Carlists, starting to appear on their public rallies and quickly becoming sort of a rising star of the Carlist propaganda; her earlier combined experience in ACM, broadcasting, schools and newspapers turned her into a thrilling orator.
-Already in 1932 she was speaking at Carlist and Catholic meetings all over Spain, appearing among top Traditionalist politicians and most distinguished female activists.
+When detained, active in joint right-wing women groupings or collecting funds to pay fines, Urraca started to meet and forged closer relations with female Carlists; she was particularly impressed by María Ortega de Pradera.
+She later claimed having been fascinated by their unshaken Christianity, valiance and fortitude.
+During the winter of 1931-1932 she neared the Carlists, starting to appear on their public rallies and becoming sort of a rising star of the Carlist propaganda; her earlier combined experience in ACM, broadcasting, schools and newspapers turned her into a thrilling orator.
+Already in 1932 she was speaking at Carlist and Catholic meetings all over Spain, appearing among top Traditionalist politicians.
 Urraca contributed also to Carlist press, activity which triggered further fines.
 In 1933 she was already sort of a Carlist celebrity, acclaimed by their political leaders. and called omnipresent.
 She was noted by political opponents: Indalecio Prieto ridiculed her in the press stating that "the cavemen got their miss", to which the Carlist Requetés responded by greeting her with "Long Live Miss Cavemen" cry.